From legal briefs to linguine: Veteran defense attorney Fred Gagliardini to retire in Italian countryside

 How does Colledimezzo compare to Bakersfield?
 The weather is cooler, it costs less (he bought a house for fewer than $40,000) and the pace is considerably slower.
 Judging from photos he's posted on Facebook, traffic and long lines won't be an issue.

-And while it doesn't appear he'll have access to chile verde, the homemade pasta is as authentic as it gets.
+And while it doesn't appear he'll have access to chili verde, the homemade pasta is as authentic as it gets.

 It's the more subdued life Gagliardini wants after 20 years of representing clients in Kern County Superior Court, dedicating days to courtroom maneuvering and nights buried in paperwork.